Ashi96/device_driver_robosys2018/README.md

 Device driver that displays numbers using 11 LEDs on Raspberry Pi 3 Model B+.

 ## Description
 7-segment LED is a device to display numbers using LEDs.
 I did the same thing with the device driver.
+It can display numbers from 0 to 9.

 ## Demo
 https://www.youtube.com/watch?v=jmppEoof3j4&t=2s